cypherpunks-core/lightning_network_whitepaper_zh/README.md

 1. All parties pay into a contract with an output enforcing this contract
 2. Both parties may agree to send funds to some contract, with some waiting period (1000 confirmations in our example script).
 This is the revocable output balance.
 3. One or both parties may elect to not broadcast (enforce) the payouts until some future date; either party may redeem the funds after the waiting period at any time.
-4. If neither party has broadcast this transaction (redeemed the funds), they may revoke the above payouts if and only if both parties agree to do so by placing in a new payout term in a superseding transaction pay- out.
+4. If neither party has broadcast this transaction (redeemed the funds), they may revoke the above payouts if and only if both parties agree to do so by placing in a new payout term in a superseding transaction payout.
 The new transaction payout can be immediately redeemed after the contract is disclosed to the world (broadcast on the blockchain).
 5. In the event that the contract is disclosed and the new payout structure is not redeemed, the prior revoked payout terms may be redeemed by either party (so it is the responsibility of either party to enforce the new terms).

 該合約的條款是：